austinrosh/ldpc-codes/README.md

 ## Overview
 This repository contains an implementation and simulation framework for LDPC (Low-Density Parity-Check) codes, supporting the final project deliverable for EE 387 at Stanford University.

-The \simulation directory contains various scripts whcih explore channel coded simulations for 5G communications using the NVIDIA Sionna link-level modeler.
+The \simulation directory contains various scripts which explore channel coded simulations for 5G communications using the NVIDIA Sionna link-level modeler.

 ---